fltuna/TNMSPluginFoundation/README.md

 ## Implementation Example

-For an actual implementation example, see the [TnmsPluginFoundationExample](../TnmsPluginFoundationExample) repository.
+For an actual implementation example, see the [TnmsPluginFoundationExample](./TnmsPluginFoundation.Example) directory.

 ## Dependencies